Master of Science in Preneurship for Regenerative Food Systems

 You are passionate about topics such as: sustainable food and nutrition systems, food production and food industry, regenerative agriculture, circular economy, supply chain transparency, digital transformation and digitalisation, sustainable value chains, understanding of systems and system change, entrepreneurship, intrapreneurship, leadership, business processes, business management, business creation and start-up foundation, innovation management and business innovation, product development, nutrition, health, gastronomy, sustainable tourism, society, diversity, interdisciplinarity, conflict and crisis management, personal development, consulting, interface functions, and creativity

-You hold a bachelor's degree in any of the following fields: business administration and economics, food and beverage science, food science, food technology, nutrition, environment, environmental science, environmental engineering, agriculture, agricultural science, biotechnology, hospitality management or facility management.
+You hold a Bachelor's and Master's degree in any of the following fields: business administration and economics, food and beverage science, food science, food technology, nutrition, food sciences, environment, environmental science, environmental engineering, agricultural science, biotechnology, hospitality management or facility management.
 Graduates with a bachelor's degree from other disciplines may also apply and may be admitted through an extended process.

 «The main strength of theses graduates is the ability to create something new and to realise their full potential, whether within a company or as an entrepreneur.
 The graduates possess good network thinking abilities and can act as a link between business administration and food technology.»